tetaplaun/aisnakegame2/README.md

   - `ac_agent.py`: Actor-Critic agent implementation
 - `train_both_agents.py`: Script to train both agents in the full environment
 - `train_simplified.py`: Script to train both agents in the simplified environment
-- `pit_agents.py`: Script to evaluate trained agents against each other
+- `pit_agents.py`: Script to evaluate trained agents against each other in the full environment
+- `pit_simplified.py`: Script to evaluate trained agents against each other in the simplified environment
 - `saved_models/`: Directory for saved model checkpoints
 - `plots/`: Directory for training and evaluation plots
+- `evaluation_results/`: Directory for evaluation statistics and visualizations

 ## Requirements